rmsk2/rustpwman/README.md

 ### Rename entry

-Via this menu entry the curretly selected entry can be renamed.
-It is not allowed to use the empty string as a new name. rustpwman also checks that the no entry with the new name already exists.
+Via this menu entry the currently selected entry can be renamed.
+It is not allowed to use the empty string as a new name. rustpwman also checks that no entry having the new name already exists.

 ### Clear entry